B.A.Sc. (Hon.) (McMaster), M.A. (Toronto), B.C.L. (McGill), LL.B. (McGill), S.J.D. (Toronto)

 David Sandomierski joined Western Law in 2018.
 He strives to enhance the capacity of legal education to cultivate versatile professionals and critical, engaged citizens.
-In pursuit of this mission, David integrates diverse scholarly interests in Contracts, comparative legal thought, legal history, and the empirical study of legal education.
+In pursuit of this mission, David integrates diverse scholarly interests in Contracts, comparative legal thought, legal history, and the empirical study of legal education and the legal profession.

 David earned his SJD from the University of Toronto, where his doctoral dissertation received the Governor General’s Academic Gold Medal.
 David has also received the Peter Oliver Prize from the Osgoode Society for Canadian Legal History and the Canadian Association of Law Teachers’ Scholarship of Teaching and Learning Award.

 David studied common and civil law at McGill University, where he was Editor-in-Chief of the McGill Law Journal.
 In 2008-09, David served as law clerk to Chief Justice Beverley McLachlin at the Supreme Court of Canada.
 He was called to the Bar of Ontario in 2009.

 David is a former Vanier Scholar, Loran Scholar, and Parliamentary Intern.
 In 2017-18 he was a Visiting Scholar at Osgoode Hall Law School.
 At Western Law, he directs the Faculty’s Legal Education Seminar Series.

 Seeking graduate students in the following areas: Scholarship of Legal Education and the Legal Profession; Legal History; Legal Thought.